Rishi Sunak enters contest to be next Tory leader

 He added: “There are a lot of people expressing support for him and I’m sure they’ll be declaring in the very near future.”

+Mr Spencer said there were “no secrets” to Mr Sunak, adding “there are no skeletons in that cupboard”.

-Mr Sunak enters what is likely to be a crowded field, with more than a dozen MPs either having announced their intentions or thought to be considering a run.
+Mr Sunak, whose name on Twitter now reads “Ready For Rishi”, enters what is likely to be a crowded field, with more than a dozen MPs either having announced their intentions or thought to be considering a run.

 Even before he made his formal announcement, he had come under fire from Johnson loyalists, with Brexit Opportunities Minister Jacob Rees-Mogg denouncing him as a “high tax chancellor” who failed to curb inflation.